Yale School of Art

-The Yale School of Art is the visual art school of Yale University.
+The Yale School of Art is the visual art school of Yale University, a private Ivy League research university located in New Haven, Connecticut.
 Founded in 1869 as the first professional fine arts school in the United States, it grants Masters of Fine Arts degrees to students completing a two-year course in graphic design, painting/printmaking, photography, or sculpture.

-U.S. News & World Reports most recent rankings from 2020 rated Yale as tied for second with the School of the Art Institute of Chicago for on their list of Best Masters of Fine Arts programs in the United States.
+U.S. News & World Reports most recent survey of academics at art and design programs ranks Yale as the number one Best Masters of Fine Arts program in the United States.

 History

 The Trumbull Gallery (1832–1864)

 The study of the visual arts at Yale began with the opening of the Trumbull Gallery in 1832.
 The Gallery was founded by portrait artist Colonel John Trumbull with the help of Professor Benjamin Silliman, a prominent chemist.